Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI want to listen to those.

-Speaker AOh, than come again O for just one time I will take the Northwest Passage to find the hand of Franklin Reaching for the first sea Tracing one more I had a dream the funniest dream of all I dreamt Eli see you behind the garden and she said Little eyes I love you hey, little eyes I love you I love you in the springtime and the funny little eyes I love you hey, little eyes I love you I love you the best song I live I live I walked my trail last night Beneath a spreading bar I wish I was a catboy on board a man of war Sam's gone away on board a man of war oh, I wish I was cowboy on board a man of war Sam's gone away aboard a man of war really was brave boys Free word I say Sam's gone away aboard a man of War Free word, brave boys Free word, I say sand gone away of all a mil from Martinique the rum sweet red cabernet from Italy has come but the fairest of the mouldy boys the one to win the show is made from apples of the mighty Vireo so follow me, lads Cows is hanged up on a rail One pint down, you'll be swimming in the gale Five pints bully, you'll be shaking in your shoes where your heart seats over on the jolly room could you tell me what's going on here at the.
+Speaker AI will take the northwest passage to find the hand of Franklin Reaching for the first sea Tracing one more the funniest dream of all I dreamt of see you behind the G and she said little lies I love you hey Little lies I love you I love you in the springtime and the lies I love you Little eyes I love you I love you Last night beneath a spreading bar I wish I was a cabin boy I'm more than man of war I was gone away I'm border man of war oh, I wish I was cat boy I'm border man of war Sam's gone away aboard a man of war Many were brave boys Greedy word I say sans gone away on board a man of war Greedy word Brave boys Green word I say sand's gone away A horme from Martinique the rum sweet red cabernet from Italy has come but the fairest of them only boys the one to win the show Is made from apples of the mighty Vireo so follow me, lads Cows is hanged around a rail One pint down, you'll be swimming in the gale Five pints bully, you'll be shaking in your shoes we'll half seat over on the Jolly Room.

-Speaker AIt's the Beer and Shanty festival, which is two of my favourite things in the world.
+Speaker AIt's the beer and shanty festival, which is two of my favourite things in the world.

 Speaker AOf course, it's everyone's.